Holistic Therapy Consultant - Gold Coast - Canungra

 Regular heavy use of alcohol increases the body's need for B-group vitamins, particularly thiamine, niacin, pyridoxine, folic acid and B12, A and C as well as the minerals zinc, magnesium and calcium.

-The emphasis is on drinking too much.
-Drinking occasionally, and not more than 1 drink a day, may be permitted.
+The emphasis is on not drinking too much. - Drinking occasionally, and not more than 1 drink a day, may be acceptable.

 Not much to say, just STOP.
 Smoking is causing lung cancer, what more can one say.